tjwkura5/retail-banking-app-deployed-elastic-beanstalk-2/README.md

     source venv/bin/activate
     ```

     **NOTE:** A Python virtual environment is an isolated environment that allows you to manage and maintain separate dependencies for different Python projects on the same system.
-It essentially creates a self-contained directory that includes its own Python interpreter, libraries, and scripts, independent of the global Python environment installed on your machine.
+You could think of it as a self-contained directory that includes its own Python interpreter, libraries, and scripts, independent of the global Python environment installed on your machine.
 This is crucial for preventing conflicts between different projects that may have different dependencies and allowing for different projects to use different Python versions.
-Our python environment venv was created during the build stage of our jenkins pipeline.
+Our python environment "venv" was created during the build stage of our jenkins pipeline.

 4. Configure AWS CLI with the folling command: